ImageOptim/libimagequant/README.md

 Please note that libimagequant only handles raw uncompressed arrays of pixels in memory and is completely independent of any file format.

 <p>
+    /* See example.c for the full code! */

     #include "libimagequant.h"